Last Updated on March 21, 2021

 This is an immigrant story–the kneading and mixing, the failure to rise again and again, but then rising to heights unimagined.
 It is a story of questioning where real home can be found, not in place, but in the soul.

 If you enjoyed this post, be sure to see Period Dramas for St. Patrick’s Day.
-Also see 5 Reasons to Watch Desperate Romantics, 5 Reasons to Watch the Movie Heartland and 7 Reasons to Watch Kurt Seyit & Sura, and be sure to wander over to The Period Films List, for historical and costumes dramas sorted by era.
+Also see 5 Reasons to Watch Desperate Romantics, 5 Reasons to Watch the Movie Heartland, and be sure to wander over to The Period Films List, for historical and costumes dramas sorted by era.